This topic describes the error handling methods and retry policies of Tablestore SDK for Node.js.

 Tablestore SDK for Node.js handles errors as exceptions.
 If the operation succeeds, the called operation does not return an exception.
 If the operation fails, an exception is returned.

-In the Table Store NodeJS SDK, all errors are processed in a unified manner, and are returned to the err parameter of the callback method.
-Therefore, you must check whether the err parameter has a value before obtaining the returned data.
-If an error is reported on the Table Store server, RequestId is returned, specifying the UUID that uniquely identifies the request.
-If the problem persists, save the RequestId and open a ticket.
+All errors are handled by Tablestore SDK for Node.js in a unified manner, and are returned as the value of the err parameter by using the callback method.
+Before you obtain the returned data, you must check whether the err parameter has a value.
+If an error occurs at the server side of Tablestore, the request ID is returned.
+The request ID is the UUID that identifies a request.
+If a problem persists, record this request ID and submit a ticket.

-The system automatically retries the operation when an error occurs in the SDK.
-The default policy sets a maximum of 20 retry attempts and a maximum retry interval of 3000 ms. For more information about how the system retries the operation on throttling errors and read-related internal server errors, see tablestore/lib/retry.js.
+Tablestore SDK for Node.js automatically retries operations in which an error occurs.
+In the default retry policy, the maximum retry attempts is 20, and the maximum retry interval is 3,000 ms. For more information about the retry policies for throttling errors and internal server errors related to read operations, see tablestore/lib/retry.js.